teleaziz/builder/examples/next-js-theme-ui/README.md

 - npm or yarn
 - git

-You should already have a [Shopify](https://www.shopify.com/online-store) account and store created before starting as well.

 **Introduction**

-This starter kit is everything you need to get your own self hosted Next.js project powered by Builder.io for content and Shopify as an e-commerce back office.
+This starter kit is everything you need to get your own self hosted Next.js project themed with ThemeUI and powered by Builder.io for content.
+Read more about the ThemeUI library [here](https://theme-ui.com/).

 After following this guide you will have

 - A Next.js app, ready to deploy to a hosting provider of your choice
-- Powered by the Builder.io visual CMS
+- Theming powered by the Builder.io visual CMS and ThemeUI

 ### 1: Create an account for Builder.io